 Environmental Sensors

-It can protect you and your home from fire and gas poisoning if you have sensors to tell when there’s smoke or heat and how hot or cold the water or air is.
-These sensors don’t come with them by default in most security systems, but you can add them.
-It’s important to know that some DIY methods don’t have professional monitoring of environmental sensors.
+If you have sensors to tell when there’s smoke or heat and how hot or cold the water or air is, you can protect yourself and your home from fire and gas poisoning.
+These sensors aren’t included in most security systems by default, but you can add them.
+It’s important to know that some DIY methods don’t include professional monitoring of environmental sensors.
 So, be sure to check if this is something you want.

 Stickers and a Sign for Your Yard